Reuben Tam

-Reuben Tam (January 17, 1916 – January 3, 1991) was a Hawaiian American landscape painter, educator, poet and graphic artist.
+Reuben Tam (January 17, 1916 – January 3, 1991) was a Chinese American landscape painter, educator, poet and graphic artist.

 Early life and education

-He was born in Kapa'a on the Hawaiian island of Kauaʻi.
+He was born in Kapaʻa on the Hawaiian island of Kauaʻi.
 He earned a BA degree from the University of Hawaiʻi in 1937.
 He attended classes in 1940 at the California School of Fine Art (later the San Francisco Art Institute).
 In 1941 he moved to New York City and he continued his studies from 1942 until 1945 at Columbia University with Meyer Schapiro.

 Career

 Tam became affiliated with the Downtown Gallery in 1945.
 Tam is best known for his referential abstract landscape paintings showing both land and sea, such as From Cliffs to Evening.
 In his later career he worked more in pure abstraction.

 From 1946 to the 1974, he taught at the Brooklyn Museum Art School (BMAS).
 Some of his notable students from BMAS included Frances Kornbluth, Mel Tanner, Jean Arcoleo, Pat Adams, and Richard Mayhew.
 He spent many summers painting on Monhegan Island in Maine, starting around 1950.
 He later taught courses at Queens College (City College of New York) and Oregon State University.